haxtheweb/webcomponents/elements/hax-body-behaviors/README.md

 ## Usage
 [Video showing how we integrate HAX with elements](https://www.youtube.com/watch?v=P-ZA4CQASpY&index=1&list=PLJQupiji7J5eTqv8JFiW8SZpSeKouZACH)

-HAX body behaviors provide a consistent way to rapidly wire Polymer elements up to HAX.
+HAX body behaviors provide a consistent way to rapidly wire elements up to HAX.
 While anything can talk to HAX via consistent property and event usage, these body behaviors reduce the time and increase accuracy when trying to wire to HAX (drastically).

 The major is in HAX Schema defintion which can be translated to JSON Schema with a single function.
 This allows for rapidly building out headless "forms" in HAX while the elements themselves just define the JSON blob as to how it should function and what should be wired where.
 It's more complicated then it sounds.